TI-Toolkit/tokens-wiki/tokens/cosh(.md

     1.543080635
 ```

-Like normal trig commands, `cosh(` works on [lists](/lists) as well, but not on complex numbers, even though the function is often extended to the complex numbers in mathematics.
+Like normal trig commands, <tt>cosh(</tt> works on [lists](/lists) as well, but not on complex numbers, even though the function is often extended to the complex numbers in mathematics.

 ## Formulas